Skip to content

 False Sharing: The Invisible Performance Killer

-False sharing is a concurrency performance killer—two threads each modify different variables, but these variables happen to reside on the same cache line (typically 64 bytes), causing every write to invalidate the other core's cache line.
+False sharing is a killer of concurrent performance—two threads modify different variables, but these variables happen to be on the same cache line (usually 64 bytes), causing every write to invalidate the other core's cache line.
 Let's use a benchmark to intuitively feel its power:

 };